 Ex.
 Ord.
-No. 13838, May 25, 2018, 83 F.R.
-25341, provided:
+No. 14042, Sept.
+9, 2021, 86 F.R.
+50985, provided:

-By the authority vested in me as President by the Constitution and the laws of the United States of America, including the Federal Property and Administrative Services Act [of 1949], 40 U.S.C.
-101 et seq., and in order to ensure that the Federal Government can
+By the authority vested in me as President by the Constitution and the laws of the United States of America, including the Federal Property and Administrative Services Act, 40 U.S.C.
+101 et seq., and section 301 of title 3, United States Code, and in order to promote economy and efficiency in procurement by contracting with sources that provide adequate COVID-19 safeguards for their workforce, it is hereby ordered as follows: